Ashay1504/iRobot-Create3-Python-Projects/README.md

 ## License:

-(Choose a license, e.g., MIT, Apache 2.0, or leave it unlicensed if you prefer)
-Example:
-This project is licensed under the MIT License - see the LICENSE.md file for details (if you add one).
+This project is open-source and available under the [MIT License](LICENSE).